Rod Smith (running back): 2018 season

-New York Giants
+New York Giants (first stint)

 On May 8, 2019, Smith signed with the New York Giants.
-He was placed on injured reserve with an adductor injury on August 31, 2019.
-He was released from injured reserve with an injury settlement on September 10.
+He was placed on injured reserve with an adductor injury on August 31.
+Smith was released from injured reserve with an injury settlement 10 days later.

 Tennessee Titans

 On October 8, 2019, Smith signed with the Tennessee Titans.
-He appeared in 3 games and was declared inactive in 2 contests, playing only on special teams and had one tackle.
-He was released on November 12.
+He appeared in three games and was declared inactive in two contests, playing only on special teams and had one tackle.
+Smith was released on November 12.

 Oakland Raiders

 On December 10, 2019, Smith was signed by the Oakland Raiders, reuniting with special teams coordinator Rich Bisaccia, who served in the same role with the Cowboys.
-He appeared in 3 games, playing only on special teams and had 2 tackles.
+Smith appeared in three games, playing on special teams.
+He had three solo tackles.

 On March 25, 2020, Smith was re-signed to a one-year contract.
-He was placed on the reserve/COVID-19 list by the team on August 6, 2020.
-He was activated from the list on August 18.
-He was released on September 1, 2020.
+He was placed on the reserve/COVID-19 list by the team on August 6.
+Smith was activated from the list on August 18, but was released on September 1.

 New York Giants (second stint)

 On September 8, 2020, Smith was signed to the New York Giants practice squad, reuniting with offensive coordinator Jason Garrett, who was his head coach with the Cowboys.
-On September 29, 2020, Smith was released from the Giants practice squad, to make room for another former Cowboys running back (Alfred Morris).
+On September 29, Smith was released from the Giants practice squad, to make room for another former Cowboys running back (Alfred Morris).

 Carolina Panthers

 On August 5, 2021, Smith was signed by the Carolina Panthers.
-He was released on August 17, 2021.
+He was released on August 17.

 Vegas Vipers

-On November 17th, 2022, Rod Smith was revealed to be drafted by the Vipers during the XFL Draft open phase.
+Smith was selected by the Vegas Vipers in the 9th round of the Phase 6 of the 2023 XFL draft.
+He reunited with head coach Rod Woodson, after Smith grew up attending Woodson's annual summer camps as a youth.
+He appeared in nine games, posting 70 carries for 274 yards (led the team) and two touchdowns to go along with 13 receptions for 116 yards and a touchdown.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).